sriyogesh94/dcos-docs/1.7/usage/cli/index.md

     dcos config set core.reporting False

 **ssl_verify** Indicates whether to verify SSL certs for HTTPS or path to certs.
-By default this is set to `False`.
-For example, to set to true:
+By default this is set to `True`.
+For example, to set to false:

-    dcos config set core.ssl_verify True
+    dcos config set core.ssl_verify False

 **timeout** Request timeout in seconds, with a minimum value of 1 second.
 By default this is set to 5 seconds.
 For example, to set to 3 seconds: